top of page

 Presbyopic Correction

 As we perform daily activities such as reading, watching television or working at the computer, our eyes are constantly focusing on objects at varying distances – up close, far away and in-between.
 The ability to quickly change focus throughout our range of vision is called accommodation.
 Accommodation: The ability of the eye's natural lens to change shape to focus on objects at various distances.
 Unfortunately, we begin to lose this ability as we grow older, gradually becoming more and more dependent on bifocals or reading glasses.
 Presbyopia is a gradual loss of flexibility in your eye's lens and surrounding muscle fibers that makes it harder for the eye to focus up close.
 It's why many people develop the need for reading glasses.
+There are two main options for correcting presbyopia: 1) The Light Adjustable Intraocular Lens to provided for blended vision 2) Multifocal intraocular lenses

 Until recently, life without reading glasses or bifocals was not an option for cataract patients because traditional monofocal intraocular lenses could only improve distance vision.
 The multifocal lens, on the other hand, allows you to see near, far, and in between.
 Most patients find they can read a book, work on the computer, and drive a car-day or night-with an increased freedom from glasses.